Shiva-gsk/SSL-admin-task/README.md

 ```
 52ef28f5606aa8ad4aee09e723ee9b08f62fdca0aa86c1c01c1bb4d61a46e47c app1
 ```
-We need to do so that checksum knows which file to check hash with.
+We need to do so that checksum knows which file to check the hash with.

 These kind of signatures are used to verify that the file is not tampered.